Sustainable Christmas

 Finding the best sustainable Christmas gifts is easier said than done, but with more and more websites dedicated to finding new loving homes to old gifts, it’s becoming easier than ever to give something different to a loved one without contributing to more landfill.

 Also consider a truly eco-friendly gift that keeps on giving.
-In our office we’ve ‘twinned’ our loos with one that we’ve helped fun in the developing world, via a initiative from TearFund.
+In our office we’ve ‘twinned’ our loos with one that we’ve helped fund in the developing world, via an initiative from TearFund.
 Or you could ‘adopt’ an animal and help save a species.
 Or off-set someone’s commute to work for a year.
 There are loads of possibilities.

 Last but not least, consider giving an experience, rather than an item.
 A family cinema trip, a theatre visit, dinner at a favourite restaurant, or membership of, say, the Wildfowl & Wetlands Trust.
 These can be enjoyed by an entire family and are the stuff special memories are made of - and no landfill or carbon footprint to worry about!

-COOK is a founding member of the B Corp movement in the UK and more and more companies are joining this global movement of responsible and sustainable business.
+COOK is a founding member of the B Corp movement in the UK and more and more companies are joining this global movement of responsible and sustainable business, making us a good bet for your sustainable Christmas dinner.
 Any products carrying the little B logo come from a company that has taken a strict test about how they treat their staff, their communities and the planet.
 They retake the test every few years and, if they fail, they lose accreditation.
 Simple as that.

-Whether you're outsourcing some of the cooking, cleaning up your house before the guests arrive, or looking for stocking fillers and presents, there are B Corps that can help.
+Whether you're outsourcing some of the cooking, cleaning up your house before the guests arrive, or looking for stocking fillers and presents, there are B Corps that can help you create a more eco-friendly Christmas.
 You’ll find a full list of UK B Corps here but here are some that you might find particularly useful this Christmas:

 Climate Care – Looking to offset your Christmas?
 Climate Care can help!
 While offsetting isn’t a long-term solution to the Climate Crisis, it’s a big step in the right direction.